 Joint Pain: A recent study published in the British Journal of Anaesthesia concluded that topical capsaicin cream provided modest relief of chronic muscle and joint pain.
 The study specifically looked at capsaicin cream applied three to five times daily for 2 to 6 weeks.
 This and other studies have highlighted topical and oral capsaicin’s benefit in providing pain relief for various types of arthritis, rheumatoid arthritis.

-Other Potential Benefits: There are limited studies indicating that a diet rich in cayenne may be beneficial for other conditions.
+Other Potential Benefits: There are a few studies indicating that a diet rich in cayenne may be beneficial for other conditions.
 But there isn’t enough evidence yet to confirm that it can prevent or treat atherosclerosis, diabetes, non-alcoholic fatty liver, hypertension, and stroke.

 What it doesn’t help with